sentinl/sentinl/docs/Config-Example.md

 ```

 ##### Example (extended)
-The commented ('#') configuration is optional and are applied by default if not specified otherwise.
+The commented ('#') configuration is optional and is applied by default if not specified otherwise.

 ```yaml
 sentinl: